notCactus/PokeIdle/README.md

 # PokéIdle
+Play the game at: https://pokeidle.web.app/

 ## Setup
 - Install node.js and npm from https://nodejs.org/en/.
 - In the root of the project create a file called ```.env```.
 - Add the following variables REACT_APP_FIREBASE_KEY, REACT_APP_FIREBASE_DOMAIN, REACT_APP_FIREBASE_DATABASE, REACT_APP_FIREBASE_DATABASE, REACT_APP_FIREBASE_PROJECT_ID, REACT_APP_FIREBASE_STORAGE_BUCKET, REACT_APP_FIREBASE_SENDER_ID, REACT_APP_FIREBASE_APP_ID.
-- Go to firebase and create a project.
+- Go to Firebase ( https://firebase.google.com/ ) and create a project.
 - Inside the project click on the cogwheel and then on project settings.
 - Set the .env variables equal to the corresponding value from the Firebase sdk snippet.
 - Open up a console/terminal window, go to the root of the project and run ```npm install```.